Introducing daily mindfulness into your life can make a huge difference to your stress levels.

 - By focusing on the here and now, many people who practice mindfulness find that they are less likely to get caught up in worries about the future or regrets over the past, are less preoccupied with concerns about success and self-esteem, and are better able to form deep connections with others.

 - improve sleep

-And it can help with easing depression and anxiety which are two of the most common things I treat in my Hypnotherapy practice in Sussex.
+And it can help with easing depression and anxiety which are two of the most common things I treat in my hypnotherapy practice in Sussex and online on zoom.

 So how can you practice mindfulness easily on a daily basis?

 When you first wake up in the morning and you are still in bed, notice your breathing and take five breathes.
 Notice each one.